megakitsu/Fedora-GAMMA-Setup/README.md

 - This is not meant to be an educational guide of any sorts, this is simply the steps I use to get Stalker GAMMA up and running on a Fedora Linux installation.
 - I use GNOME, this *should* work on KDE or other DE.
 - Although this was written with Fedora in mind, it may work with other distributions as I'm using the Flatpak version of Bottles.
+- There is a MUCH more comprehensive guide by Red007Master [here](https://github.com/Red007Master/Red-s-Guide-on-Installing-G.A.M.M.A.-on-Linux) that explains everything better than I have here and has a video to follow along with...

 ---